-I’ve been shooting the Performance Shop Waterfowl M2 this season.
+I shot the Performance Shop Waterfowl M2 all of last season.
 At about 6 pounds, it’s a pleasant gun to handle, and its 28-inch barrel gives it a nice feel.
 Long, light guns are often easy to shoot, and this one is no exception.
 The Benelli Performance Shop gives guns an enlarged bolt handle and bolt release, features that everyone but me seems to like, and it has custom chokes from Rob Roberts Gunworks.
 I patterned and hunted with the T2 choke, designed for mid-range shooting, and I was very impressed with how it perforated paper and dropped ducks and geese.
-Benelli also offers a M2 Field model that has fewer bells and whistles, but is very similar and cost more than $1,000 less.
+Benelli also offers an M2 Field model that has fewer bells and whistles, but is very similar and costs more than $1,000 less.
+Check availability here.

 Positioned as Benelli’s mid-price brand, Franchi has become a favorite of a lot of hunters.
 The Affinity Elite inertia semiauto comes in a 6-pound, 20-gauge model with a 26-inch barrel and a choice of Optifade Marsh and tan Certakote or Timber/gray.
 The guns feature enlarged bolt handles and releases, and Franchi’s unique and very soft TSA recoil pad.
 Check availability here.